-- (1) If the indicator points to \mathbf{F} , the tank is full. - (2) If the indicator enters the E range, refill the fuel tank immediately.
+If the indicator is in the Full range, the tank is full.
+If the indicator is in the Empty range, refill the fuel tank immediately.
 Do not operate the truck below this level.
+Do not operate the truck below this level.

 ▲ Do not smoke or allow any flame near the truck when refilling.
 Refilling produces explosive fumes.
 The truck should be refilled only at the specified refilling point.

 Stop the engine and get off the truck when refilling.

-4) CHECK MONITOR
+4) CHECK CLUSTER

-- These lamps light up to indicate an abnormality. - So, if one of these lamps is lighted, take approriate service and maintenance. - Cluster warning lamps light up to indicate an abnormality. (refer to page 3-8)
+- \ These lamps light up to indicate an abnormality.
+So, if one of these lamps is lighted, take appropriate service and maintenance. - Cluster warning lamps light up to indicate an abnormality. (refer to page 3-6.)